(reading time: 8 mins)

 Currently synthetic fuels can be produced for about 25% above standard fuel costs

-However it is possible to make synthetic fuels by sucking hydrocarbons from the air, producing carbon neutral air fuel (so exempt from carbon tax) for existing aircraft.
-Currently synthetic fuels can be produced for about 25% above standard fuel costs4.
-But as air fuel prices rise with carbon taxes, we will reach a point where the synthetic carbon neutral fuel is cheaper!
+However it is possible to make synthetic fuels by sucking hydrocarbons from the air, producing carbon neutral air fuel (so exempt from carbon tax) for existing aircraft at a cost of 25% above standard fuel costs4.
+But as standard air fuel prices rise with carbon taxes, we will reach a point where the synthetic carbon neutral fuel is cheaper.
 From then the synthetic fuel would likely continue reducing in cost due to economies of scale.
 This could also have a knock-on effect for other fuels, giving us cheap carbon neutral petrol in applications where petrol is more difficult to replace.

 So it’s vitally important the politicians do not surrender to lobbyists and special interests.
 That would prevent the decarbonisation of aviation and hamstring the development of cleaner technologies like synthetic fuels.
 The true cost of carbon must always be paid.